 - ignition system;

-- engine cooling fan;
+- engine cooling system fan;

 - air conditioning compressor clutch;